modelblocks/modelblocks-release/README.md

 you are encountering errors as you try to reproduce a result, please contact the ModelBlocks development team.

-Documentation for the targets provided by each Makefile is provided in the `docs` directory of this repository.
-For help building targets for common recipes, you can use the browser-based ModelBlocks Assistant tool.
-This can be created locally by navigating to the `docs` directory of ModelBlocks and typing `make mbassist`.
-A remote version can also be accessed online at http://go.osu.edu/mbassist.

 Included Resources
 ------------------
 Modelblocks makes use of several third-party data and software